 Assets taken on lease under which all risks and rewards of ownership are effectively retained by the lessor are classified as operating lease.
-Rental expenses from operating leases is generally recognised on a straight line basis over the term of the relevant lease.
-Where the rentals are structured solely to increase in line with expected general inflation to compensate for the lessor's expected inflationary cost increase, such increase are recognised in the year in which such benefit accrue.
-Contingent rentals arising under operating lease are recognised as an expenses in the period in which they are incurred.
+Rental expenses from operating leases are generally recognised on a straight line basis over the term of the relevant lease.
+Where the rentals are structured solely to increase in line with expected general inflation to compensate for the lessor's expected inflationary cost increase, such increase is recognised as an expenses in the period in which they are incurred.